permoK/tradingJournal/AUTH_SETUP.md

 # Authentication Setup Guide

-This guide will help you set up authentication for your Deriv Progress Tracker app using Supabase.
+This guide will help you set up authentication for your TradeFlow app using Supabase.

 ## Prerequisites